Applications are still open for Arts Camp and Arts Academy. Programs fill quickly—submit your app today!

 The libraries are considered laptop friendly areas for students, staff, and visitors.
 There are computers available for use for those who do not have their own.

-Lost and found items are turned into one of three places: Stone Hotel front desk, individual Camp Division Headquarters, and the Campus Safety Office.
+Lost and found items are turned in to one of two places: individual Camp Division Headquarters or the Campus Safety Office.
 Missing articles should be reported right away to Campus Safety.
 Students are encouraged to complete a Lost/Stolen Items Report.
 If an item is discovered missing after the student returns home, a report may be filed with the Campus Safety Office using this online form.

 Due to the volume of items left behind at the end of the Camp season, Interlochen Center for the Arts will only maintain a record of, store, and ship home upon request the following items of value: